TYPES OF CONTRIBUTIONS

 ARTICLE PROCESSING CHARGES (APC)

-The publication is free of cost for authors, i.e., NO submission fees or Article Processing Charges (APC) are required.
+The publication is free of charge for authors, i.e., NO submission fees or Article Processing Charges (APC) are required.

 CONFLICT OF INTEREST